mattermost/docs/doc/charts/redis/README.md

 ## Configuring `metrics`

 By default, a sidecar container exposing a Prometheus metrics exporter is launched along with each Redis container.
-The endpoint exposes a `/metrics` endpoint on port `9121`.
-When metrics are enabled annotations are added to the Redis service allowing a Prometheus server to discover and scrape the exposed metrics.
+The exporter exposes a `/metrics` endpoint on port `9121`.
+When metrics are enabled, annotations are added to the Redis service allowing a Prometheus server to discover and scrape the exposed metrics.

 ## Configuring Redis